vedsathwik275/envision/envision_product/neural/docs/FEATURE_DESIGN.md

 - **User Authentication**: Implement user authentication for secure access to the platform.
 - **Advanced Analytics**: Add more advanced analytics and visualization features.
 - **Real-time Collaboration**: Enable real-time collaboration features for team-based projects.

----

-This document serves as a guide for understanding the current features and design of the frontend application.
-It also outlines potential future enhancements to improve the platform further.